kuhumcst/texton/administration.md

 #### Finding the file you need to edit

 In '/opt/texton/BASE/' you find the file called 'where' that tells where each table is stored, including 'where' itself.
 Here are the contents of 'where' as they currently (August 2022) look like.
 What you see are a number of parenthesised expressions.
-Each of these has a dot '.' near the end.
-The part between the dot and the closing parenthesis is a path that starts at '/opt/texton/BASE/' (or whatever place the file toolsProg.bra is located).
-So the path '/' means '/opt/texton/BASE/' and the path 'meta/feature/' means '/opt/texton/BASE/meta/feature'.
+Each of these has a dot `.` near the end.
+The part between the dot and the closing parenthesis is a path that starts at `/opt/texton/BASE/` (or whatever place the file toolsProg.bra is located).
+So the path `/` refers to '/opt/texton/BASE/' and the path `meta/feature/` refers to '/opt/texton/BASE/meta/feature'.
 The part between the opening parenthesis and the dot is the list of filenames of the tables in the aforementioned file location.
 So `(AAA changelog footer where./)` means that there are files '/opt/texton/BASE/AAA', '/opt/texton/BASE/changelog', '/opt/texton/BASE/footer' and '/opt/texton/BASE/where'.
 Whether things are listed on a single line or over several lines makes no difference.

 ```